• Search

 Visit https://www.cms.gov/nosurprises/consumers for more information about your rights under federal law.

-Transparency in Coverage (TIC) Machine Readable Files (MRFs)
+Transparency in Coverage (TIC) Machine-Readable Files (MRFs)

-A machine readable file is a digital representation of data or information in a file that can be imported or read by a computer system for further processing without human intervention.
+A machine-readable file is a digital representation of data or information in a file that can be imported or read by a computer system for further processing without human intervention.

-This link leads to the AmeriBen machine readable files for Envision that are made available in response to the federal Transparency in Coverage Rule.
+This link leads to the Lantern machine readable files for Envision that are made available in response to the federal Transparency in Coverage Rule.
 The machine-readable files are formatted to allow researchers, regulators, and application developers to more easily access and analyze data.

 Click here for the HMSA: Transparency in Coverage (TIC) machine readable files (MRFs)